aniyant/API-SQL/README.md

-API-MONGO-TASK
+API-SQLITE-TASK
 TASK-

-i) connect mongodb and insert some data ii) create API for the client side so that it can fetch the data
+i) connect SQLITE and insert some data ii) create API for the client side so that it can fetch the data